-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
+Potentially Less Than Less Than No

+Significant Significant Significant Impact

+Impact with Impact

+Mitigation

+Incorporated

+XV VIII.
+MANDATORY FINDINGS OF SIGNIF ICANCE a.
+Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b.
 Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c.
-Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes
+Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+Discussion (a-c): This project consists of the Inventory as a result of the structure having s • environmental factor.

-Discussion (a-c): This project consists of the removal of a house from the City's Historic Resource Inventory as a result of the structure having suffered substantial structural damage as a result of the 2003 San Simeon Earthquake.
-The process of removing the house from the list has no impact on this environmental factor.
+2003 San Simeon Earthquake.
+The process of removing the house from the list has no impact on this